Python DataFrame API reference

 )

-• Performs generic model inference.
-This function sends input columns to a model and adds the model's output to the DataFrame as new columns.
-You can customize the output schema.
+• Description: Performs generic model inference.
+Sends the specified input columns to the model and appends the model output columns to the DataFrame.

 • Parameters